EENI Global Business School.

 ATA is a system enabling free movement of export products across frontiers and their temporary admission into a customs territory with release from duties and taxes.
 The export products are covered with only one document: ATA carnet.

 Dumping is the practice of selling a product in a foreign market at an unfairly low price (a price which is lower than the cost in the home market, or lower than production cost) to gain a competitive advantage over other exporters.
-Dumping is considered an unfair trade practice under the General Agreement on Tariffs and Trade and the World Trade Organization agreements.
+Dumping is considered an unfair trade practice under the General Agreement on Tariffs and Trade and the WTO agreements.

 National governments regulate dumping through the imposition of anti-dumping duties.